-- (k) Additional information as outlined in § 152.11 (D) if deemed necessary and required by the City staff. - (1) Staking.
-The City staff may require that the existing and proposed lot corners be staked at the site in such a manner that they are visible from the road for review by the City staff and maintained throughout the entire review process.
+- (d) Additional information as outlined in § 152.11 (D) if deemed necessary and required by the city staff. - (e) Staking.
+The city staff may require that the existing and proposed lot corners be staked at the site in such a manner that they are visible from the road for review by the City staff and maintained throughout the entire review process.